OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:1

-Now as to the periods and times, brothers and sisters, you have no need of anything to be written to you.
+Now concerning the times and seasons, dear friends, you have no need for anything to be written to you.

 ## 1 Thessalonians 5:2

-For you yourselves know full well that the day of the Lord is coming just like a thief in the night.
+For you are well aware that the day of the Lord will arrive unexpectedly, like a thief in the night.

 ## 1 Thessalonians 5:3